And Now for Something Completely Different

-As we jumped the PWA wagon, React helped us there to basically create a single page app which helps on some aspects on PWA.
-What PWA does one might ask?
+As we jumped on the PWA bandwagon, React helped us there to basically create a single page app which helps on some aspects on PWA.
+What does a PWA do, one might ask?
 You can think of it as an app which is basically a webpage.
 That means no App Store or Play Store for distribution.
 The app is updated when the web application is updated.
-There are a few distinct features to make “app-like” experience: caching of assets for speed, standalone mode (to make your own UI without browser components), access to some mobile APIs and offline capabilities.
+There are a few distinct features to make it an “app like” experience: caching of assets for speed, standalone mode (to make your own UI without browser components), access to some mobile APIs and offline capabilities.
 There are also push notifications which currently work only on Android.
 Check the 2018 State of Progressive Web Apps for more info.

-Progressive Web Applications is funny enough something Apple visioned already at 2007 when they announced/released the original iPhone.
-Current thing is still very strongly driven by Google.
-So this means basically that PWA works currently better on Android phones.
+Progressive Web Applications is funny enough something Apple envisioned already in 2007 when they announced/released the original iPhone.
+Currently they are very strongly driven by Google.
+So this means basically that PWA works better on Android phones at the moment.

 “And now a film about a man with a tape recorder up his brother's nose”

 Yeah, the infamous GDPR.
-As in this point, we don’t have actual user data, so we’re nicely covered.
+At this point we don’t have actual user data, so we’re nicely covered.
 But we designed the whole development on dummy data which started to be very fruitful during the project.
 We programmatically added data fixtures, which filled our database with dummy data.
 So in that sense, we’re totally GDPR-compliant when we do development.
 We don’t need production data.

-This also gave us some unexpected benefits too.
-Like in testing, we quickly noted that we can use this generated data within our tests.
+This gave us some unexpected benefits too.
+In testing for example, we quickly noticed that we can use this generated data within our tests.
 How cool is that!
 Well, it is quite cool I can say.

 “In this picture, there are 47 people.
 None of them can be seen.”